AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SecondQuantization.md

 Check that \eqref{A_VNotNormal} has a nonzero expectation value in a 1 particle state.
 </p>

-As an example, let's write the Lieb--Liniger Hamiltonian of [Lecture 2]({{ site.baseurl }}/lectures/LiebLinigerModel/) in our new formalism.
+As an example, let's write the Hamiltonian of interacting bosons that we met in [Lecture 1]({{ site.baseurl }}/lectures/ManyBodyWavefunctions/) in our new formalism.

 $$
 H = \int dx \left[\frac{1}{2}\partial_x\pdop(x)\partial_x\pop(x) + \frac{c}{2}\pdop(x)\pdop(x)\pop(x)\pop(x)\right],